 Namibia is well known for being very, very sparsely populated.

 In 2018 Namibia had 2.4M inhabitants, but as it’s a vast country, the population becomes very sparse.
-It obviously helps that the land basically consists of deserts, particularly the Namib and the Kalahari.
+It obviously helps that the land consists of deserts, particularly the Namib and the Kalahari.

 #5 Himba tribes